mautic/developer-documentation-new/docs/design/labelling.rst

 Returns the User to the previous step in a sequence of steps, such as in a wizard.

 Use instead of Previous.
-Compare Next and Finish.
+See also Next and Finish.

 Browse
 ^^^^^^